eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 #### 4.4.2 Proximity presentation flows

-Figure 3 shows how attestation presentation works when the User and their User Device are physically near the Relying Part Instance and do not have (or do not want to use) an internet connection between them.
+Figure 3 shows how attestation presentation works when the User and their User Device are physically near the Relying Party Instance and do not have (or do not want to use) an internet connection between them.
 In this case, the [ISO/IEC 18013-5] standard specifies how a communication channel is set up and how a presentation request and the corresponding response are exchanged using